Lockheed F-94 Starfire: Background

-On 8 October 1948, the United States Air Force (USAF) issued a new general operating requirement that called for a radar-equipped interceptor to replace the aging Northrop F-61 Black Widow and North American F-82 Twin Mustang.
+On 8 October 1948, the USAF issued a new general operating requirement that called for a radar-equipped interceptor to replace the aging Northrop F-61 Black Widow and North American F-82 Twin Mustang.
 This new interceptor was specifically designed to counter the emergence of new Soviet aircraft such as the Tupolev Tu-4 bomber (reverse engineered from the Boeing B-29 Superfortress).
 The Curtiss-Wright XF-87 Blackhawk had been developed with the intention of becoming the USAF's first jet-powered night fighter, but its performance was subpar.
 Accordingly, Lockheed was approached by the service with a request to design a jet night fighter on a crash program basis.

 The resulting aircraft was derived from the TF-80C (later designated T-33A Shooting Star) which was a two-seat trainer version of the F-80 Shooting Star.
-Designated F-94 Starfire, it was redesigned with a lengthened nose area to accommodate the addition of guns, radar, and an automatic fire control system.
+Designated F-94 Starfire, it was redesigned with a lengthened nose area to accommodate the addition of guns, radar, and an automatic fire-control system.
 In November 1948, the P-94 was met with the approval of James Forrestal, United States Secretary of Defense.
 Having observed the conversion to be relatively straightforward, USAF officials chose to issue a letter contract to Lockheed during January 1949.
 Months later, a definitive contract for 150 production aircraft was received.
 By December 1949, the number on order had risen to 368 aircraft.